fleetdm/fleet/docs/REST API/rest-api.md

 `POST /api/v1/fleet/login`

-> This API endpoint is not available to SSO users, since email/password login is disabled for SSO users.
-To get an API token for an SSO user, you can use the Fleet UI.
+> Logging in via the API is not supported for SSO and MFA users.
+The API token can instead be retrieved from the "My account" page in the UI (/profile).
+On this page, choose "Get API token".

 #### Parameters